-Sharing VMs with Other Users in the Service Portal
+Sharing VMs with Other Users

 You can share exact copies of your vCenter VMs with other users and groups as well as with your organization.
 For example, if a tester has discovered a bug during testing, they can share the exact VM configuration with a developer to speed up the bug fixing process.
-From the Actions drop-down menu, select Requests, Share VM to open the Share VM dialog.

-The requester can't change the CPU or memory resources, because a snapshot is taken when the VM is shared.
+Note: The requester can't change the CPU or memory resources, because a snapshot is taken when the VM is shared.

-- From the Actions drop-down menu, select Requests, Share VM.
+- From the Actions drop-down menu, select Requests > Share VM.

 - The Share VM dialog appears.

 - Service Name — The name for the service in the Service Catalog.
 The Service Name is also included at the top of the email.
 This field is prepopulated with the name of the shared VM.
 It's helpful to provide a different name, so that the two tabs of the New Service Request Form don't have the same labels.

 - Service Description — Enter a description for the service.
 The description appears in the Service Catalog and in the email.

 Select Specific users to share with specific users or groups.
 Enter a user name or group name and click Add.
 You can add as many recipients as you like.

-If you specify a Directory Services group that's a member of an organization, the email is sent to the email address for the group.
+Note: If you specify a Directory Services group that's a member of an organization, the email is sent to the email address for the group.

 - Preserve Memory State — If the VM is running or suspended, you can save the VM's memory state.
 Saving the memory state is useful for debugging memory-specific problems but increases the overall deployment time.

 - Keep Existing Owners — By default, the existing owners of the source VM aren't kept as owners on VMs deployed from the shared service.
 Enable this option if you want to keep the owners of the source VM as owners of the deployed VM.

 - Days Available — Once a shared service's availability has lapsed, it's removed from the Service Catalog and can no longer be requested.
 In-progress service requests are unaffected.

-This option isn't related to a VM's expiry date.
+Note: This option isn't related to a VM's expiry date.

 - Send Email — By default, emails are sent to all recipients.
 Disable this option if you don't want to send emails.
 Users will still see the shared service in their Service Catalog.

 - Email Subject — Enter a subject line for the email.

 - Comments — Enter additional comments that will be included in the email.

-If the snapshot used to create the shared service is deleted, the Service Catalog entry is disabled and no longer visible to users.
+- If the snapshot used to create the shared service is deleted, the Service Catalog entry is disabled and no longer visible to users.
 You must share the VM again.

-If a user sees the following message after clicking the hyperlink in a Shared Service email:
+- If a user sees the following message after clicking the hyperlink in a Shared Service email:

 The requested service is not available at this time using your current security context.
 Please contact the sharing user or system administrator for more details.

-There are a few possible reasons for this message:
+There are a few possible reasons:

 - The service availability may have lapsed.
 Once the availability has lapsed, users can no longer request the service.